What if you wanted to check whether a given condition is met? For instance, you have a for

 end

-In the script above the for loop counts from 1 to 5, and in its each iteration the robot checks, if the ♥i counter equals 3.
+counter equals 3.
 If it does, the message “Three was reached” is displayed in a dialog box.
 If it doesn’t, the robot does what it would do anyway, regardless of the condition test result: displays the current counter value.

-Note: When setting up a condition that equals a given value, remember to put two equals signs and no spaces (if ♥i==3) — otherwise, the spaces will be treated as separators between another sets of arguments and their values.
+Note: When setting up a condition that equals a given value, remember to put two equals signs and no spaces (if ♥i==3

 In the next lesson you’ll see how to implement alternative conditions.